vilkoos/my_data_analyst_portfolio/README.md

 ----------
 **NOTE**

 (1) As a lecturer/engineer/social scientist/critical thinker, I can't help but wonder:
-- did the educational innovators -finally- get it right?
+Did the educational innovators -finally- get it right?
-- are portfolios the next big thing in education?
+Are portfolios the next big thing in education?
-- if so, what is a a good portfolio, how do you do it?
+If so, what is a a good portfolio, how do you do it?

 My way of answering these questions: try, fail, next time fail better.